genesiscommunitysuccess/docs/versioned_docs/version-previous/03_server/07_consolidator/05_configuring-runtime.md

 ### Arguments tag

 In addition to the tags in the example, you can also add an `<arguments></arguments>` tag.
-This allows you to define process arguments that should be passed to the process on startup.
+This allows you to define process arguments that should be passed to the process on start-up.

-Here you can pass the `--coldStart` argument which cold starts the process.
-This is useful to avoid the danger of losing your calculated data.
-More info can be found in [The startProcess command](./02_basics.md/#the-startprocess-command-cold-start).
+Here you can pass the `--coldStart` argument which [cold starts](./02_basics.md/#the-startprocess-command-cold-start) the process.
+This avoids the danger of losing your calculated data.

 For example: